 As for how to protect skin from visible light—which, let's be honest, is pretty necessary to go about daily life—a new study published just last month in the Journal of Drugs and Dermatology compared the prevention of hyperpigmentation in Fitzpatrick four types using iron oxide versus SPF 50+ mineral-based sunscreen.
 To research this, dermatologists asked 40 patients to use a broad-spectrum sunscreen and the other half to try an iron oxide formula.
 "The iron oxide was able to block out visible light, in contrast to a competitor mineral SPF 50 formulation, which had no ability at all to absorb visible light," says Dr. Grimes.

-That isn’t to say that SPF isn’t necessary, too, because it is.
-While iron oxides are good at protecting against visible light, they don’t do much for UV, so you’ll want to make sure that you have a product that contains both zinc oxide or titanium dioxide (UV blockers) as well as iron oxides.
-“Particularly for women of color, we need to be really cognizant of using sunscreens with iron oxides in them,” board-certified dermatologist Mona Gohara, MD, has told Well+Good previously.
-Keep scrolling for products with this visible light-blocking ingredient.
+That isn't to say that SPF isn't necessary, too, because it is.
+While iron oxides are good at protecting against visible light, they don't do much for UV, so you'll want to make sure that you have a product that contains both zinc oxide or titanium dioxide (UV blockers) as well as iron oxides.
+“Particularly for women of color, we need to be really cognizant of using sunscreens with iron oxides in them," board-certified dermatologist Mona Gohara, MD, previously told Well+Good previously.
+Keep scrolling for iron oxide sunscreen products with packed this visible light-blocking ingredient.

 The recent study above used this exact foundation by Dermablend, which was found to effectively combat the effects of pigmentation on darker skin tones.
 The formula has full coverage that still feels light as it protects and evens out your skin.

 For skin protection that’s easy to swipe on throughout the day, stick with a powder-based SPF like this one by Isdin.
 It’s got a blend of mineral filters like zinc oxide and titanium dioxide plus iron oxide that you can dust on mid-day for defense against photo-aging.